 In the same article Project Aristotle shows the best teams at Google exhibit a range of soft skills: equality, generosity, curiosity toward the ideas of your teammates, empathy, and emotional intelligence, with emotional safety, no bullying topping the list.
 To succeed, each and every team member must feel confident speaking up and making mistakes.

-- Change the ethos and culture of the school
+- Create a change in the ethos and culture of the school;

-- Transform our society and save billions in public services budgets.
+- Improve our society and save billions in public services budgets;

 - Britain can become a world leading innovator and market leader in the 4thIndustrial Revolution.